List of awards and nominations received by Abhishek Bachchan: BIG Star Entertainment Awards

 The BIG Star Entertainment Awards is an annual event organised by the Reliance Broadcast Network.

 Bollywood Movie Awards

 The Bollywood Movie Awards were presented annually by The Bollywood Group beginning in 1999.
 They were discontinued after 2007.

 Filmfare Awards

 Established in 1954, the Filmfare Awards are presented annually by The Times Group to members of the Hindi film industry.

 Filmfare OTT Awards

 International Indian Film Academy Awards

-The International Indian Film Academy Awards (shortened as IIFA) is an annual international event organised by the Wizcraft International Entertainment Pvt.
-Ltd. to honour excellence in the Hindi cinema.
+The International Indian Film Academy Awards (shortened as IIFA) is an annual international event organized by the Wizcraft International Entertainment Pvt.
+Ltd. to honor excellence in the Hindi cinema.

 National Film Awards

 The National Film Awards are awarded by the Government of India's Directorate of Film Festivals division for achievements in the Indian film industry.

 Producers Guild Film Awards

-The Producers Guild Film Awards (previously knows as Apsara Film & Television Producers Guild Awards) is an annual event originated by the Film Producers Guild of India to recognize excellence in Indian film and television.
+The Producers Guild Film Awards (previously known as the Apsara Film & Television Producers Guild Awards) is an annual event originated by the Film Producers Guild of India to recognize excellence in Indian film and television.